sebkirche/pcurl/README.md

     --tlsv1_3
         Force the usage of TLS v1.3 for openSSL tunneling

+    -T, --upload-file <filename>
+        Allow to upload a file using the PUT method.

     --url <url>
         Specify explicitly the url.
 If that parameter is not used, we try to